First published October 2, 2019

 Create a Meal Plan

 Having a rough idea of what you want to eat throughout the week will make it easier to save time and avoid food waste- for example, you may decide to cook some minced meat which can be used in tacos for dinner one evening, and in spaghetti Bolognese the next.
+Check out our quick guide to setting up your pantry – it will give you a list of healthy kitchen basics to make cooking easy

 Bulk cooking frequently-eaten foods will save you time.
 Grains like quinoa and rice can be cooked in bulk and will keep for two to three days in the fridge in a sealed container or frozen for use at a later date.